ginnocen/ALICETreeCreator/ProcessOutputTTreeMVA/README.md

 ```
 > JAliEn is already installed at lxplus.
 To enter the environment, do '/cvmfs/alice.cern.ch/bin/alienv enter JAliEn'

+You may need to edit the hard-coded jalien path (`/opt/jalien/src/jalien/jalien`) in `downloader.sh` to
+something appropriate for your system, e.g. simply `jalien`.

 ROOT is needed for the skimming and merging of the files.
 If this is not yet installed, please follow the instructions below. **Please note that these instructions don't build against a specific python version, which you might need for ML studies.**
 ```